brmagnuson/LandFallowingInEarthEngine/README.md

 **Vegetation**            | 0        | 0        | 69        | 4549       | *98.5%*
 _**Producer's Accuracy**_ | *97.6%*  | *100.0%* | *96.3%*   | *99.4%*    | _**97.0%**_

-Clearly 2015 is classifying built-up, urban areas as bare soil far too often, and this could make the classification's estimation of fallowed land too high, since land classified as vegetated in 2010 and bare soil in 2015 will be treated as fallowed.
+My 2015 classifier is classifying built-up, urban areas as bare soil far too often.
+This could make the classification's estimation of fallowed land too high, since land classified as vegetated in 2010 and bare soil in 2015 will be treated as fallowed.
 However, since the 2010 classifier has a very high accuracy rate for vegetation, I suspect that most of the 2015 pixels misclassified as urban won't get picked up when I test for the vegetation-to-bare-soil conversion.
 Given this, I decided it was not worth the effort to draw better training regions of interest and moved on to Step 3.

 Step 3: Train the classifier on the full data set.